3 Easy Ways To Use Crackle Tile In Your Kitchen Backsplash

 1. All Over Pattern

 This kitchen shows our Cream Crackle glaze on the Bloom Handmade Tile pattern.
-This was actually one of the very first projects we did when we started the business over ten years ago.
+This was actually one of the very first projects we did when we started the business over fifteen years ago.
 It was for some dear friends of my husband's family in England, and my in-laws (bless their heart!) actually schlepped the tile overseas in their suitcases.

 2. Pattern & Subway Tile